FlowFuse/node-red-dashboard/docs/contributing/widgets/core-widgets.md

 ## Dynamic Properties

 Node-RED allows for definition of the underlying configuration for a node.
 For example, a `ui-button` would have properties such as `label`, `color`, `icon`, etc. It is often desired to have these properties be dynamic, meaning that they can be changed at runtime.

-Users expect to be able to control these generally by passing in `msg.<property-name>` to the node, which in turn, should update the property.
+It is a standard practice within Dashboard 2.0 to support these property updates via a nested `msg.ui_updates` object.
+As such, users can expect to be able to control these generally by passing in `msg.ui_updates.<property-name>` to the node, which in turn, should update the appropriate property.

 ### Design Pattern